Jacketbg/n8n-node-inoreader/README.md

 ## Usage

-- Add the **Inoreader Trigger** node to start a workflow when a new article appears in a feed, folder, or "Read later."
+- Add the **Inoreader Trigger** node to start a workflow when a new article appears in a feed, folder, or "Read later".
 - Use the **Inoreader** node to execute actions like tagging articles or saving external HTML content as new articles in Inoreader

 For general help with n8n, see [Try it out](https://docs.n8n.io/try-it-out/).